Oh, Brother!: Short Insert: Christmas Night With The Stars (1968)

-Christmas Night with the Stars was a programme screened annually on Christmas night that ran annually from 1958-1972.
-The program consisted of appearances from the BBC's top stars of that time, whom appeared in short versions of their programmes, lasting usually between five to ten minutes long.
+Christmas Night with the Stars was a programme screened annually on Christmas night that ran annually from 1958 to 1972.
+The programme consisted of appearances from the BBC's top stars of that time, whom appeared in short versions of their programmes, lasting usually between five and ten minutes long.
 Oh Brother! appeared in a cross-over sketch with the sitcom All Gas and Gaiters where Nimmo also played Rev. Mervyn Noote.
 In this sketch, Nimmo plays both roles as Noote and Dominic respectively.
 This sketch no longer exists in the BBC's film and videotape archives.